speedment/speedment-doc/pages/maven.md

 Set the property `${speedment.version}` to the latest Speedment version released (currently {{ site.data.speedment.version }}).
 A list of all versions of the Speedment Maven Plugin can be found [here](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.speedment%22%20AND%20a%3A%22speedment-maven-plugin%22).

-The Speedment Maven Plugin automatically depends on relevant version of open-source JDBC database drivers.
-These dependencies can be overridden should we want to use another version.
-In the example below, we override the MySql JDBC version with a newer one:
+Since Speedment generates code from a database, you usually need to specify a JDBC Driver as a dependency so that Speedment knows how to connect to it.
+In the example below, we specify the MySql JDBC Driver:

 ``` xml
     <build>